Henri Chapu: Life and career

 Born in Le Mée-sur-Seine into modest circumstances, Chapu moved to Paris with his family and in 1847 entered the Petit École with the intention of studying drawing and becoming an interior decorator.
 There his talents began to be recognized and he was admitted to the École des Beaux-Arts in 1849.
 In 1850 he began working and studying with a well-known sculptor James Pradier.

 Following Pradier's death in 1852 Chapu began studying with another sculptor, Francisque Duret.
 After coming in second in 1851, he won the Prix de Rome in 1855, then spent five years in Italy.

-His statues Mercury of 1861 and Jeanne d'Arc of 1870 (in which she was represented as a peasant girl) were his first big successes, and led to many commissions thereafter.
-He is also known for his medals, and led the French revival in the medal as an artistic form.
+He first gained widespread attention following the creation of his statues Mercure inventant le caducée (Mercury Invents the Caduceus) in 1861 and Jeanne d'Arc à Domrémy (Joan of Arc at Domrémy) in 1870 (in which she was represented as a peasant girl), and led to many commissions thereafter.
+He also contributed to the French revival of the medal as an artistic form.

 Chapu taught at Paris' Academie Julian.
 Among his students was American sculptor Cyrus Dallin who studied under him in 1888-1889.

 An Officer of the French Legion of Honor, Chapu died in Paris in 1891.

-At least four full-scale reproductions of Jeanne d'Arc are on permanent display at universities in Virginia: in McConnell Library at Radford University in Radford, Virginia; beneath the rotunda in Ruffner Hall at Longwood University in Farmville, Virginia; at James Madison University; and at the University of Mary Washington.
+At least four full-scale reproductions of Jeanne d'Arc are on permanent display at universities throughout the U.S. state of Virginia: in McConnell Library at Radford University in Radford; beneath the rotunda of Ruffner Hall at Longwood University in Farmville; in Carrier Library at James Madison University in Harrisonburg; and beneath the rotunda of Ball Hall at the University of Mary Washington in Fredericksburg.
+These four reproductions, affectionately dubbed "Joannie on the Stoney", were each gifted to their respective universities throughout the 1910s, at which point they were all-women's colleges.
+While legends claim that the statues were gifts from the French government to the young American nurses during World War I, at least Longwood's statue is known to have been a donation from the student body.